Learn to Speak Scouting

 Council

-An administrative body chartered to be responsible for Scouting in a designated geographic territory.
+An administrative body chartered for Scouting in a designated geographic territory.

 Court of Honor

-A recognition ceremony for those who have met the requirements of any one of the Boy Scout ranks, merit badges, or other awards
+This is a recognition ceremony for those who have met the requirements of any of the Scout ranks, merit badges, or other awards.

 District

-A geographical area of the Council determined by the Council executive board to help ensure the growth and success of Scouting units within the district’s territory.
+A geographical area of the Council which is determined by the Council executive board to help ensure the growth and success of Scouting units within the district’s territory.

 District Committee